shaunsaker/the-shell/README.md

 ### Make it your own

-1. Update `./packages/common/app.json` with your app name, description and support email.
+1. Update `./packages/common/app.json` with your app name, description and from or support email.

 2. Generate your theme colors where `baseColor` and `themeColor` are any of the [tailwind colors](https://tailwindcss.com/docs/customizing-colors):